ECP-CANDLE/Candle/docs_/source/tutorials/supervisor.rst

 The Model Runner (model_runner.py) sets up and runs the model.
 It imports the required Python modules, processes the hyperparameters (formatted as JSON), and performs other optional configuration, and then runs the model via CANDLE-compliant interfaces.
 The return value is specified by the obj_return value.

 To run an external model, that is, not one of the CANDLE Benchmarks, the user should set  environment variable MODEL_NAME and PYTHONPATH and/or APP_PYTHONPATH.
-The Model Runner will attempt to import MODEL_NAME_baseline_FRAMEWORK where MODEL_NAME and FRAMEWORK are set in the environment.
+The Model Runner will attempt to load the model package via the Python command ``import MODEL_NAME_baseline_FRAMEWORK`` where MODEL_NAME and FRAMEWORK are set in the environment.
+It will then invoke the CANDLE-compliant API on that package.